hacs/documentation/source/docs/use/type/index.md

 ---
 title: Repository types
 description: "There are different types of repositories published for HACS.
-Select the type below to see the description."
+Select a type below to see its description."
 generated: true
 ---